curityio/maven-archetypes/kotlin-authenticator-archetype/src/main/resources/archetype-resources/README.rst

 Building the Plugin
 ~~~~~~~~~~~~~~~~~~~

-You can build the plugin by issue the command ``mvn package``.
+You can build the plugin by issuing the command ``mvn package``.
 This will produce a JAR file in the ``target`` directory, which can be installed.

 Installing the Plugin
 ~~~~~~~~~~~~~~~~~~~~~